The Route of All Evil

 ← Season 2Season 4 →

-"The Route of All Evil" is the forty-fourth episode of Futurama, the twelfth of the third production season and the third of the fifth broadcast season, being the episode airing furtherest from when it was produced.
-It aired 8 December, 2002 on FOX.
+"The Route of All Evil" is the forty-fourth episode of Futurama, the twelfth of the third production season and the third of the fifth broadcast season.
+It aired on 8 December, 2002, on Fox.
+It is the episode airing furthest from when it was produced.
 Cubert and Dwight form a competing business to Planet Express.

 [edit] The Story